Dundee University Students' Association: Publications

 The present publication issued by the Association is known as The Magdalen.
 From its beginnings in 2006, the magazine has undergone several transformations.
 Following the impact of the pandemic, The Magdalen increased its online presence and acquired the Fibre digital media outlet.
 A free publication, the magazine is circulated within the DUSA building and associated buildings on the campus.
 It is also available online on www.themagdalen.co.uk.

 There is a long history of student publications at Dundee - before 2006, The Magdalen was known as The Student Times and criticised for being bland and inoffensive.
 This bucked the tradition of very political publications such as Annasach (Gaelic: Unusual, Unconventional) which was edited for a time by controversial ex-MI5 agent David Shayler, who was responsible for printing extracts from Peter Wright's Spycatcher - a book banned in the UK at the time.

 Lord George Robertson was also a columnist for the newspaper in its early days.
 Another former Labour MP, Brian Wilson, was also involved as an early Editor of Annasach.
 It was his experience as Editor that helped him found the West Highland Free Press in 1972.

-Annasach survived from the University's independence in 1967 until 1994.
+Annasach survived from the university's independence in 1967 until 1994.
 Prior to this, College was the publication in general circulation at Queen's College Dundee, which went on to become the university.

 In 2006, The Student Times became The Magdalen.

-As the 2006/07 term neared an end, a long term plan was drafted and The Magdalen received the financial backing required to regularly publish 8 issues throughout the student year.
+As the 2006/07 term neared an end, a long-term plan was drafted and The Magdalen received the financial backing required to regularly publish 8 issues throughout the student year.

 The Magdalens position is both an entertainment magazine and a tool for on-campus political commentary.
 A Memorandum of Understanding between DUSA and The Magdalen was established, ensuring the outlet would be supported financially, and that the Editor would be elected by the students, alongside the annual DUSA Executive elections.

 The current Editor in Chief of The Magdalen is Marcin Kielczewski.

 JAM - DUSA Radio

-Jam Radio is a 24/7 student led radio station situated in the city of Dundee.
+Jam Radio is a student led radio station situated in the city of Dundee.
 Funded and facilitated by DUSA, it provides entertainment to students and non-students alike.
 It is run by, and for, the students of Dundee and aims to help students get their first foot on the media industry ladder.

-Initially founded as 'Discover Radio' by Students Sam Gray and Robin Murphy, and launched on the 12th of October 2010 with special guest The View (band), the radio station has undergone a number of rebrands in the years since - initially to simply 'DUSA Radio' and later to 'The Jam'.
+Initially founded as 'Discover Radio' by students Sam Gray and Robin Murphy, and launched on the 12th of October 2010 with special guests The View, the radio station has undergone a number of rebrands in the years since - initially to simply 'DUSA Radio' and later to 'The Jam'.

-The current manager of The Jam is André Costa.
+The current manager of The Jam is Callum Valentine.